-Meeting the rules for qualifying disposition will mean the $80,000 gain will be taxed as a long-term capital gain.
-Assuming a 15% long-term capital gains rate, the tax due will be ($12,000)
+Meeting the rules for a qualifying disposition will mean the $80,000 gain will be taxed as long-term capital gains.
+Assuming a 15% long-term capital gains rate, you’ll owe $12,000 in taxes ($80,000 * 15%).

-The Best Incentive Stock Strategy
+The Best Incentive Stock Option Strategy

-There is no one best incentive stock option strategy.
+There is no one best incentive stock options strategy.
 A good strategy is one that suits your personal needs and fits into your plan.
 It’s also one that is planned out to maximize your after-tax income and meets both your short-term and long-term goals.

 *Diversification and asset allocation do not guarantee a profit or protect against a loss.